GazzaJ/CI-MS3-W3Recipes/TESTING.md

 _____

 #### **Edit Redipe (UPDATE)** <a name="edit-recipe"></a>
+The Edit Recipe page enables users to retrieve a previously uploaded recipe from the database and edit any of the data previously supplied.
+This section validates the functionality of this page.

 |   Test | Purpose         | Desired Result | Actual Result | Chrome v 89.0.4389.82 | Firefox v 84.0 (64-bit) |
 |:------:|-----------------|----------------|---------------|:---------------------:|:-----------------------:|